Anatol Arapu: Biography

 Anatol Arapu was born on 27 November 1962 in the village of Văsieni, Ialoveni.
 He graduated from the Faculty of Economics of the State University of Moldova in 1985, the Economic and Statistical Institute of Moscow in 1987 and the Institute of the World Trade Organization in Geneva, Switzerland in 1993.
 In the period 1988-1992 he was director of the "Moldova - EXIM" trust.
 During 1994-1997 he worked as an assistant to the World Bank executive direction, and from 1997 to 1998 he was Ambassador of the Republic of Moldova to the European Union, NATO, Belgium, the Netherlands, and Luxembourg.

 He subsequently worked for Lukoil România as a financial director for one year, and from 2001 to 2013 he served as Deputy General Manager for Economic and Financial Affairs.
-From 14 August 2013 he is the Minister of Finance of the Republic of Moldova initially in the Leancă Cabinet, then in the Gaburici Cabinet and the Streleț Cabinet.
-Although he is not a party member, he has become Minister as being submitted by the Liberal Democratic Party of Moldova.
+On 14 August 2013, Arapu became the Minister of Finance of the Republic of Moldova initially in the Leancă Cabinet, then in the Gaburici Cabinet and the Streleț Cabinet.
+Although he was not a party member, he become minister as being submitted by the Liberal Democratic Party of Moldova.
+He served as finance miniser until 20 January 2016 when he was succeeded by Octavian Armașu.

 He is married and has a child.
 He speaks Romanian (native), Russian (fluent), English (fluent) and French (medium).